-Hi its the Odor Dude here.
+Hi its the Odor Dude here and you must be here because you want to know how to get rid of rat urine smell.
 I have dealt with hundreds of houses contaminated with rat urine smells over the years and removed rat urine odor from garages, attics, crawl spaces, walls, and ceiling spaces.
 I will show you exactly how I kill the rat pee smell and better still permanently remove it.

 To remove rat urine odor the residues are neutralized using an oxidizing fluid that is mixed just prior to treatment.
 The combined chemicals penetrate deep into the substrate to break down the salt, urea, and acid residues and render them neutral.
 This process is repeated until all the urine residues are broken done.